-Doctors often prescribe anticoagulants to thin the blood and prevent clots from forming.
+Doctors often prescribe anticoagulants, or blood thinners, to thin the blood and prevent clots from forming.

-Here’s what you need to know about long-term blood thinner use, any side effects you might experience, and what you may want to discuss with your doctor.
+Here’s what you need to know about long-term blood thinner use, any side effects you might experience, and what you may want to discuss with a doctor.

-While blood thinners don’t necessarily change how you feel on a day-to-day basis, they’re extremely important to protect yourself against stroke.
+While blood thinners don’t necessarily change how you feel on a day-to-day basis, they help protect you against stroke.

 Some people shouldn’t take blood thinners.
-Be sure to tell your doctor if you have any of the following medical conditions in addition to AFib:
+Be sure to tell a doctor if you have any of the following medical conditions in addition to AFib:

 - uncontrolled high blood pressure

-- stomach ulcers or other issues that put you at high risk for internal bleeding
+- stomach ulcers or other issues that put you at high risk of internal bleeding

 - hemophilia or other bleeding disorders